ua-snap/tbec-processing/README.md

 The main pipeline for deriving the dataset of indices exists in the root folder of this project and is controlled with the `process_indices.ipynb` notebook - execute that first and use the `qc.ipynb` notebook to check the quality of that resulting dataset, which will be available at `$OUTPUT_DIR/annual_indices.nc`.

-The various sumarization tasks are carried out using the other notebooks in the root folder:
+The various summarization tasks are carried out using the other notebooks in the root folder:

 * `extract_indices.ipynb`: Make point extractions from the annual indices dataset for some points of interest, summarizing to various decadal and 30-year time periods
 * `initial_summary.ipynb`: This notebook derives some summary bar charts using the base data (not the indices dataset)